iCAS-SJTU/Chip-Like-A-House/CV_application/README.md

-# R-Zoo CV Application subset: Image-Driven Floorplan Outlines and DEF Mapping
+# R-Zoo: CV Application Subset — Image-Driven Floorplan Outlines and DEF Mapping

-This directory showcases rectilinear chip floorplan DIEAREA generation from 2D outline images.
-The table below pairs each original outline image with its generated floorplan visualization and links directly to the corresponding DEF file for inspection or reuse.
+A lightweight subset demonstrating DIEAREA generation from 2D outline images.
+The gallery below pairs each original outline with its generated floorplan and links to the corresponding DEF for inspection or reuse.

 ## Outline ↔ Generated Floorplan ↔ DEF